monster-1951/my-money-backend/README.md

 - The app is organized page wise .
 - Routes are managed by react-router-dom.
 - Each page is a component , Each component has it's subcomponents . - Components are defined in the components directory , in organized way .
-- Related compoonents are kept in related directory inside the main components directory .
+- Related components are kept in related directory inside the main components directory .